 A couple of important notes, though, before you rush off to find yourself an agent.

 Finding an Agent

 Word of mouth is always the best way to find an agent.
-There are some very good agents who understand a typical expat’s requirements.
+Some very good agents understand a typical expat’s requirements.
 This is important.
 I know of friends who have wasted much time being shown around condos that are not even close to what they are looking for because the agent thought they would want the same as a local buyer.